Caroline Barker (artist): Artist career

 Barker returned to Brisbane in November 1926.
 Initially she worked in the studios of Vida Lahey and Daphne Mayo before establishing her own studio in George Street.

-In 1928, Barker painted a portrait of Lord Mayor of Brisbane William Jolly in his mayoral robes and exhibited it at the Royal Queensland Art Society.
+In 1928, Barker painted a portrait of Lord Mayor of Brisbane William Jolly in his mayoral robes and exhibited it at the Royal Queensland Art Society (RQAS).
 Charles Herbert Gough was so impressed by the work that he initiated a public subscription to purchase the portrait as a gift for the mayor from the citizens of Brisbane.
 As Jolly was a popular mayor, the public were generous in their donations and the portrait was presented to the mayor in December 1928.

+Barker joined the RQAS that year and mainly exhibited there from 1928-1987.
+She served on the committee almost continuously from 1928 -1973 and was Vice-President for many years.
+She was made a Life Member in 1964.

-Two of her works were used by The Queenslander newspaper for their colour covers, one of poinsettias in 1930 and another of gerbras and bougainvillea in 1931.
+Two of her works were used by The Queenslander newspaper for their colour covers, one of poinsettias in 1930 and another of gerberas and bougainvillea in 1931.

 Barker taught art at a number of schools including Somerville House (1935-1946), Loreto College Coorparoo, Clayfield College, and St Margaret's Anglican Girls' School and at her own home.
 Her students include many notable artists including: